devongarde/ssc/README.txt

 WARNING: this code is:
 - incomplete
 - pre-alpha
-- IT WILL NOT DO WHAT YOU EXPECT :-)
+- IT PROBABLY WON'T BEHAVE AS YOU EXPECT :-)
 - do NOT feed it untrusted data